 |Data breakdown (segmentation)||

-Facebook provides your data broken down by Account, Campaign, Sub-Campaign, and Creative (see Data Mapping below for terminology and more details).
+Facebook provides your data broken down by all of the following (see Data Mapping below for terminology and more details):

-In addition, you can get one of the following breakdowns:
+In addition, you get one of the following breakdowns:

 |How far back we pull data||